blu006/vimclutch_hw/README.md

 Feel free to start a conversation in the Issues on GitHub or on any other social media sites.

 The author may be willing to adjust some tolerances if the files are not editable enough for potential users.

+## History
+Rev B was released which changed all keys to be directly driven by the keyboard controller.

 ## Contributing
 Please leave feedback in the Issues tab on the ease of assembly and similar items.
 Minor updates on "I had to file this part in this way" could potentially improve the assembly for other people.